datragingscholar/datragingscholar.github.io/_posts/2014-02-12-clean-code-tips-and-tricks-method-names-and-single-responsibility-principle.md

 can use it to play games, write articles, or even play an instrument if you have the right software installed on your computer.
 A game, a word processor, or an instrument simulator.
-Now these are all interchangable parts on the other side of the interface, but provides great potential of possible applications when working together as a system, all the while having the keyboard only focus on
+Now these are all interchangable parts on the other side of the interface, but provides great potential to possible applications when working together as a system, all the while having the keyboard only focus on
 ***one task***.